 A total of 665 students casted 2529 votes across 4 elections.
 This means that 24% students made the effort to get involved with the Students' Union by casting their votes.

 About RSU Elections

 Your Students’ Union holds elections in order to allow you to choose your student representatives for the next academic year.
-There is one full time President who works on a full time basis, taking a break from their studies or immediately after graduation, and six part time Vice Presidents who work on a part time basis alongside their ongoing studies.
-They are your voice and act as your representatives in the union, institution and wider community, fighting for you on institutional, local and national level.
+There is a President and two Vice Presidents who work on a part-time basis, taking a break from their studies or immediately after graduation.
+The elected officers are your voice and act as your representatives in the union, institution and wider community, fighting for you on institutional, local and national level.

 Candidates produce manifestos that contain the ideas and principles of their campaigns.
 Ask yourself if they display key creative and communicative skills that you would like to see in someone who is representing you and your needs.